Get behavioral analytics and anomaly detection

-- Cloud App Security extended its ransomware detection capabilities with anomaly detection to ensure a more comprehensive coverage against sophisticated Ransomware attacks.
-Using our security research expertise to identify behavioral patterns that reflect ransomware activity, Cloud App Security ensures holistic and robust protection.
-If Cloud App Security identifies, for example, a high rate of file uploads or file deletion activities it may represent an adverse encryption process.
+- Defender for Cloud Apps extended its ransomware detection capabilities with anomaly detection to ensure a more comprehensive coverage against sophisticated Ransomware attacks.
+Using our security research expertise to identify behavioral patterns that reflect ransomware activity, Defender for Cloud Apps ensures holistic and robust protection.
+If Defender for Cloud Apps identifies, for example, a high rate of file uploads or file deletion activities it may represent an adverse encryption process.
 This data is collected in the logs received from connected APIs and is then combined with learned behavioral patterns and threat intelligence, for example, known ransomware extensions.
-For more information about how Cloud App Security detects ransomware, see Protecting your organization against ransomware.
+For more information about how Defender for Cloud Apps detects ransomware, see Protecting your organization against ransomware.

 Activity performed by terminated user

 - This detection enables you to able to identify when a terminated employee continues to perform actions on your SaaS apps.
 Because data shows that the greatest risk of insider threat comes from employees who left on bad terms, it's important to keep an eye on the activity on accounts from terminated employees.
 Sometimes, when employees leave a company, their accounts are de-provisioned from corporate apps, but in many cases they still retain access to certain corporate resources.
 This is even more important when considering privileged accounts, as the potential damage a former admin can do is inherently greater.
-This detection takes advantage of Cloud App Security's ability to monitor user behavior across apps, allowing identification of the regular activity of the user, the fact that the account was terminated, and actual activity on other apps.
-For example, an employee who's Azure AD account was terminated, but still has access to the corporate AWS infrastructure, has the potential to cause large-scale damage.
+This detection takes advantage of the Defender for Cloud Apps ability to monitor user behavior across apps, allowing identification of the regular activity of the user, the fact that the account was deleted, and actual activity on other apps.
+For example, an employee whose Azure AD account was deleted, but still has access to the corporate AWS infrastructure, has the potential to cause large-scale damage.

-The detection looks for users whose account was terminated in Azure AD, but still perform activities in other platforms such as AWS or Salesforce.
-This is especially relevant for users who use another account (not their primary single sign-on account) to manage resources, since these accounts are often not terminated when a user leaves the company.
+The detection looks for users whose accounts were deleted in Azure AD, but still perform activities in other platforms such as AWS or Salesforce.
+This is especially relevant for users who use another account (not their primary single sign-on account) to manage resources, since these accounts are often not deleted when a user leaves the company.

 Activity from suspicious IP addresses

 - This detection identifies that users were active from an IP address identified as risky by Microsoft Threat Intelligence.
-These IP addresses are involved in malicious activities, such as Botnet C&C, and may indicate compromised account.
-This detection uses a machine learning algorithm that reduces "false positives", such as mis-tagged IP addresses that are widely used by users in the organization.
+These IP addresses are involved in malicious activities, such as performing password spray, Botnet C&C, and may indicate compromised account.
+This detection uses a machine-learning algorithm that reduces "false positives", such as mis-tagged IP addresses that are widely used by users in the organization.

 Suspicious inbox forwarding